Copyright (c) 2016-2025 Deephaven Data Labs and Patent Pending

 [docs] def urls(self, target_url: str) -> List[str]: """ Get the URLs for this authentication handler.
 Args: target_url: The target URL where the Web UI is hosted.
 Returns: The URLs provided by this authentication handler to open the Web UI with authentication.
 For example, with pre-shared key authentication, it could add a query param with the pre-shared key. """ return list(self.j_authentication_handler.urls(target_url).toArray())

 [docs] class Server: """ Represents a Deephaven server that can be created from Python. """ instance = None @property def j_object(self): return self.j_server @property def port(self) -> int: """ Get the port the server is running on.
 Returns: The port the server is running on. """ return self.j_server.getPort() @property def server_config(self) -> ServerConfig: """ Get the configuration of the server.
 Returns: The configuration of the server. """ return ServerConfig(self.j_server.serverConfig()) @property def authentication_handlers(self) -> List[AuthenticationHandler]: """ Get the authentication handlers for the server.
-Returns: The authentication handlers for the server. """ return [ AuthenticationHandler(j_auth_handler) for j_auth_handler in self.j_server.authenticationHandlers().toArray() ] def __init__( self, host: Optional[str] = None, port: Optional[int] = None, jvm_args: Optional[List[str]] = None, extra_classpath: Optional[List[str]] = None, ): """ Creates a Deephaven embedded server.
-Only one instance can be created at this time. """ # TODO deephaven-core#2453 consider providing @dataclass for arguments # If the server was already created, emit an error to warn away from trying again if Server.instance is not None: from deephaven import DHError raise DHError("Cannot create more than one instance of the server") if extra_classpath is None: extra_classpath = [] # given the jvm args, ensure that the jvm has started start_jvm(jvm_args=jvm_args, extra_classpath=extra_classpath) # it is now safe to import jpy import jpy # Create a python-wrapped java server that we can reference to talk to the platform self.j_server = jpy.get_type("io.deephaven.python.server.EmbeddedServer")(host, port) # Obtain references to the deephaven logbuffer and redirect stdout/stderr to it.
-Note that we should not import # this until after jpy has started. from deephaven_internal.stream import TeeStream sys.stdout = TeeStream.split(sys.stdout, self.j_server.getStdout()) sys.stderr = TeeStream.split(sys.stderr, self.j_server.getStderr()) # Keep a reference to the server so we know it is running Server.instance = self
+Returns: The authentication handlers for the server. """ return [ AuthenticationHandler(j_auth_handler) for j_auth_handler in self.j_server.authenticationHandlers().toArray() ] def __init__( self, host: Optional[str] = None, port: Optional[int] = None, jvm_args: Optional[List[str]] = None, extra_classpath: Optional[List[str]] = None, default_jvm_args: Optional[List[str]] = None, ): """ Creates a Deephaven embedded server.
+Only one instance can be created at this time.
+Args: host (Optional[str]): The host to bind the server to, defaults to None.
+When None, if a user defined configuration file is present and 'http.host' is specified in it, use its value, otherwise, use the default 'localhost'.
+Refer to the Deephaven documentation for more information on the configuration file. port (Optional[int]): The port to bind the server to, defaults to None.
+When None, if a user defined configuration file is present and 'http.port' is specified in it, use that port, otherwise, use the default 10000.
+Refer to the Deephaven documentation for more information on the configuration file. jvm_args (Optional[List[str]]): The common, user specific JVM arguments, such as JVM heap size, and other related JVM options.
+Defaults to None. extra_classpath (Optional[List[str]]): The extra classpath to use. default_jvm_args (Optional[List[str]]): The advanced JVM arguments to use instead of the default ones that Deephaven recommends, such as a specific garbage collector and related tuning parameters, or whether to let Python or Java handle signals.
+Defaults to None, the Deephaven defaults. """ # TODO deephaven-core#2453 consider providing @dataclass for arguments # If the server was already created, emit an error to warn away from trying again if Server.instance is not None: from deephaven import DHError raise DHError("Cannot create more than one instance of the server") if extra_classpath is None: extra_classpath = [] # given the jvm args, ensure that the jvm has started start_jvm( jvm_args=jvm_args, default_jvm_args=default_jvm_args, extra_classpath=extra_classpath, ) # it is now safe to import jpy import jpy # Create a python-wrapped java server that we can reference to talk to the platform self.j_server = jpy.get_type("io.deephaven.python.server.EmbeddedServer")( host, port ) # Obtain references to the deephaven logbuffer and redirect stdout/stderr to it.
+Note that we should not import # this until after jpy has started. from deephaven_internal.stream import TeeStream sys.stdout = TeeStream.split(sys.stdout, self.j_server.getStdout()) sys.stderr = TeeStream.split(sys.stderr, self.j_server.getStderr()) # Keep a reference to the server so we know it is running Server.instance = self # On halt, prevent the JVM from writing to sys.out and sys.err atexit.register(self.j_server.prepareForShutdown)

-[docs] def start(self): """ Starts the server.
+[docs] def start(self) -> None: """ Starts the server.
 Presently once the server is started, it cannot be stopped until the python process halts. """ self.j_server.start()